-The dirt road turns to the left, leading you past some homes in the Brookrace development, and back to the Schiff Parking area, where the new native woodland garden is being planted.
+The dirt road turns to the left, leading you past some homes in the Brookrace development, and back to the Schiff Parking area.

 Located at 339 Pleasant Valley Road, in Mendham Township, the preserve is open dawn-dusk, seven days per week.
 Trail maps are available at the kiosk near the parking area.
 The narrow driveway is easy to miss, a few hundred feet from the intersection with Union Schoolhouse Road.
 There are stone pillars at the end, and a small group of townhouses share the driveway.
 Continue past the townhouse parking area, and bear to the left.
 You will wind up and around the side of the mountain, past the staff's homes, and to the parking area.

 Phone 973-543-6004 for information or visit their website.

 Family-operated since 1928, the nursery offers quality trees & shrubs, organic vegetable and herb plants, native plants, unique perennials and a wide range of natural and organic gardening products as well as locally-sourced items in the gift shop.